akey7/biochemistry-jl/README.md

 ### How to run and plot simulation

-To run a simulation to reproduce Figure 5 of Voit et al., run these commands:
+To run a simulation to reproduce Figure 5 of Voit et al. and create an animation based on that figure, run these commands:

 ```
 cd linear_pathway_animation